OpenGeoHub/spatial-prediction-eml/docs/spatiotemporal-soc.md

 #> F-statistic:  3604 on 2 and 2885 DF,  p-value: < 2.2e-16
 ```

-so that we can estimate bulk density for average SOC content and depth of 50cm to be:
+so that we can estimate bulk density for average SOC content and depth of 50-cm:

 ```r